yiremorlans/byte-garden/src/site/notes/DS & Algorithms/Stacks & Queues.md

 		let removed = this.storage[this.size]
 		delete this.storage[this.size]
 		this.size--
-		// Log message indicating that element has been removed from stack and return removed element console.log(`Removed ${removed} from storage!`)
+		console.log(`Removed ${removed} from storage!`)
 		return removed
 	}

 	// Method that returns the top element of the stack peek(){
-		// Log message indicating which element is on top of the stack and return the element console.log(`${this.storage[this.size]} is on top of the stack!`) return this.storage[this.size]
+		console.log(`${this.storage[this.size]} is on top of the stack!`) return this.storage[this.size]
 	}